kjkasi/EasyNetQWiki/Documentation/Quick-Start.md

 Welcome to EasyNetQ.
 This guide shows you how to get up and running with EasyNetQ in about 10 minutes.

+You can find the code for this Quic Start in GitHub here: https://github.com/mikehadlow/EasyNetQTest

 EasyNetQ is a simple to use client API for RabbitMQ.
 So first install RabbitMQ:

 1. Install Erlang: http://www.erlang.org/download.html